Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman: Cancelled studio album and disbandment

 A studio album was in progress from April 2011, which began when Anderson and Rabin exchanged musical ideas online by sharing music files recorded at their home studios, to which Wakeman then incorporated his own later.
 Anderson described their new songs as "unique"; Wakeman said they sound "Very fresh, full of life, energy and melody".
 Development on the material halted in March 2012 when Rabin needed time with his family and his career in film scoring, and Wakeman had become too busy with other commitments.
 Activity resumed six months later with Wakeman submitting additional ideas to Anderson.
 Music was worked on progressively thereafter.
 In June 2016, Rabin said that the group had assembled just "bits and pieces of song ideas", and that offers had been made by record labels, but all were declined so the trio could maintain control over the album's musical direction.
-Three months later, they decided not to play their new music on their debut tour due to the likelihood of audience recordings of the new songs surfacing online while they were still being worked on.
+Three months later, they decided not to play their new music on their debut tour because of the likelihood that audience recordings of the new songs would surface online while they were still being worked on.
 The album was expected for release in late 2018 or early 2019, but was never given a specific release date or even a title.
 Anderson revealed one idea which involved releasing the music in three phases as some of it may contain pieces of extended length.

 In July 2018, the first original song by the band, "Fragile", had its debut broadcast on Steve Jones' radio show Jonesy's Jukebox on KLOS-FM in Los Angeles.
 It is based on a piece by Rabin that initially appeared in 2015 over the end credits of an episode of the American television drama series Agent X, for which Rabin contributed to its score.